Rayos Side Effects

 Generic name: prednisone

 Note: This document contains side effect information about prednisone.
-Some of the dosage forms listed on this page may not apply to the brand name Rayos.
+Some dosage forms listed on this page may not apply to the brand name Rayos.

 Along with its needed effects, prednisone (the active ingredient contained in Rayos) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.